pikamau5/maya_script_loader/README.md

 Features:

-* Load list of whl packages from remote location using database
+* Load list of whl packages from a remote location.
+A database defines the project folder locations and categories.
 * Install the package
 	* Extract whl to Maya scripts folder
 	* Install dependencies if needed